jadeforrest/blog/content/posts/2023-01-28--mini-m-support-groups/index.md

 [Marty Matheny](https://www.linkedin.com/in/martymatheny/) shared feedback based on his experience as an Organizer.
 He helped improve the advice for Organizers.
 And he pointed out that engineering adjacent departments participated.

 [Chris Hansen](https://www.linkedin.com/in/cxhansen/) pointed out that confidentiality was an issue with whiteboards.
 He noticed an error that would have been embarrassing.
 He pointed out the value of M-teams in distributed organizations to counter isolation among managers.
 He also added some advice for participants.
+Chris also helped with a point about the value of the first few meetings.

 [Teresa Martyny](https://www.linkedin.com/in/teresamartyny/) reviewed a draft of this post and pointed out some redundant assertions I was making.
 And she recommended I break this into multiple posts or edit for brevity.